About Me

 Research Interests

 I strive to advance trustworthy and responsible AI.
-In particular, I conduct research on causal learning and reasoning to facilitate and enhance the capacity of intelligent systems, and also algorithmic fairness and computational justice to model and understand the social impact of computational technologies.
-My ultimate goal is to cultivate intelligence that is both safe and principled with the help of causal perspective and methodology, so that technology can improve our lives with transparent responsibility and clear purpose.
+My research spans agentic systems safety enhancement, in-situ behavioral evaluation of generative AI and agentic systems, causal learning and reasoning to facilitate and enhance the capacity of intelligent systems, and ML fairness and computational justice.
+My ultimate goal is to cultivate safe and principled intelligence, so that technology can improve our lives with transparent responsibility and clear purpose.
 I seek to foster a symbiotic dance between artificial and natural intelligence, where they inspire, collaborate, and enhance each other to drive scientific discovery and support societal progress.

 News

-January 2026 We are organizing the Algorithmic Fairness Across Alignment Procedures and Agentic Systems (AFAA) Workshop, which will take place at ICLR 2026, April 26, 2026, in Rio de Janeiro, Brazil!
+April 2026 We are organizing the Algorithmic Fairness Across Alignment Procedures and Agentic Systems (AFAA) Workshop at ICLR 2026, April 26, 2026, in Rio de Janeiro, Brazil!

 May 2025 Our paper “Reflection-Window Decoding: Text Generation with Selective Refinement” is accepted to ICML 2025.
 We propose a selective refinement framework facilitated by the sliding reflection-window to address the sub-optimality of purely autoregressive way of LLM decoding.